CLIPSonic: Text-to-Audio Synthesis with Unlabeled Videos and Pretrained Language-Vision Models: Introduction

 The proposed CLIPSonic model is based on a conditional diffusion model~\cite{nichol2021ddpm}, a constrastive language-image pretraining (CLIP) model~\cite{radford2021clip}, and a pretrained diffusion prior model~\cite{ramesh2022dalle2}, as illustrated in \cref{fig:model}.
 Given a video, CLIPSonic is trained to synthesize the mel spectrogram of the audio given a CLIP-encoded frame, randomly selected from the video.
 Since CLIP embeds images and texts into a cross-modal semantic space, CLIPSonic learns to map the CLIP embedding space to audio.
 At test time, we first explore performing a zero-shot modality transfer and conditioning the diffusion model directly with a CLIP-encoded text query.
 However, we observe in practice a noticeable performance drop with respect to image queries.
 To close this gap, we adopt a pretrained diffusion prior model to generate a CLIP image embedding given a CLIP text embedding.
 We note that our proposed system requires only 1) unlabeled videos, for training the conditional diffusion model, and 2) image-text pairs, for pre-training the language-vision models.
 Through a subjective listening test and an objective evaluation, our experimental results demonstrate the effectiveness of the proposed method.
 Audio samples are available on our demo website.\footnote{\url{https://salu133445.github.io/clipsonic/} }

 Our study differs from prior work in several ways.
-Existing text-to-audio models rely on large amounts of text-audio training pairs~\cite{yang2022diffsound,kreuk2022audiogen,liu2023audioldm,huang2023makeanaudio,huang2023noise2music,agostinelli2023musiclm}.
-To the best of our knowledge, CLIPSonic represents the first system that can learn text-queried audio synthesis without using text-audio pairs.
+Existing text-to-audio models rely on large amounts of text-audio training pairs~\cite{yang2022diffsound,kreuk2022audiogen,liu2023audioldm,huang2023makeanaudio,huang2023noise2music,agostinelli2023musiclm}, whereas CLIPSonic learns text-queried audio synthesis without text-audio pairs.
 Prior work studied image-to-audio synthesis~\cite{owens2016vis,iashin2021specvqgan,sheffer2022im2wav}, but they do not examine the zero-shot modality transfer between texts and images.
-CLIPSep~\cite{dong2023clipsep} proposes to learn text-queried source separation from unlabeled videos, but they do not address the issue of the zero-shot modality transfer gap.
+CLIPSep~\cite{dong2023clipsep} and CLIPSynth~\cite{ hdong2023clipsynth} propose to learn text-queried source separation and audio synthesis from unlabeled videos, respectively, but they do not address the issue of the zero-shot modality transfer gap.
 DALL-E 2~\cite{ramesh2022dalle2} proposes the diffusion prior model to address the zero-shot modality transfer gap in CLIP-based text-to-image synthesis, and we explore leveraging a pretrained diffusion prior model to transfer the knowledge learned from videos for text-to-audio synthesis.
 Other related works are AudioLDM~\cite{liu2023audioldm} and MusicLM~\cite{agostinelli2023musiclm}, which rely on language-audio models~\cite{wu2022clap,huang2022mulan} to perform a zero-shot audio-to-text modality transfer, but such language-audio models are trained on audio-text pairs.